 - 120 days: before the company was 4 months into existence, we successfully developed, and brought to market our API with live traffic reaching over 100 daily users

-- 0: to this day, we have not lost a single one of our early adopters
+- 0: to this day, we have not lost a single one of our early adopter.

 The legacy of these intense first months are 2 of Flinks’ core principles: